By Harbir Singh and Michael Useem

 Comprehensive directed learning builds on a long-standing leadership prescription, well-articulated by General Electric chief executive Jack Welch, that one of the most vital functions of company management is to ensure that other managers learn to lead.
 Under Welch’s tutelage, GE became a “leadership engine”, investing in leadership programs, personal mentoring, and instructive experience to build its management cadres in ways that proved to be a source of sustainable advantage.

-General Electric established a management development center in Crotonville, New York, in 1956, and by 2013 it was annually reaching 40,000 GE managers.
+General Electric established a management development centre in Crotonville, New York, in 1956, and by 2013 it was annually reaching 40,000 GE managers.
 The company offered 1,800 courses and annually invested $1 billion in management development.
 The Boeing Leadership Center, near St. Louis, and Deloitte near Dallas, offer similar programs to train their managers, as do American Express, IBM, and Procter & Gamble.
 Directed learning is also increasingly coming from a range of outside providers and online programs.

 Coaching includes one-on-one guidance and feedback on strategy and leadership from both informal mentors and professional coaches.
 The corporate universities of General Electric, Boeing, Deloitte, and others often include personal coaching programs for large numbers of rising managers.
 They are intended to provide fine-grain feedback on an individual’s existing capacities and their continued strengthening.